PeerInfinity/Archipelago/docs/json/README.md

 ## Documentation Sections

-This documentation is organized into the following main sections.
-Please choose the section that best fits your needs.
+This documentation is organized into the following main sections:

 ### 1. User Guides